mabd1301/13-Elk-Stack-Project/README.md

 - implementing a host firewall (UFC OR IPtables) on the jump box.
 - limiting jump box network access with a virtual private network (VPN).

-Thank you so much for reading my ELK-Stack project.
+Thank you so much for reading my ELK-Stack project, and I hope this further shows my skillset.